-Given here is the list of UAE Public holidays 2014.
+Given here is the list of UAE Public holidays for the year 2016.
 Private companies will also be closed on these days.
 The Islamic festivals are based on Islamic calendar, determined by various moon phase sighting.
 The dates of the holidays change every year.
-The Dubai Statuary Government Holidays 2014 calendar is only based on estimates.
+The Dubai Statuary Government Holidays 2016 calendar is only based on estimates.
 The Dubai holiday calendar cannot be guaranteed for 100 percent accuracy.

 (Public and private sectors, and Banks in UAE remain closed in the New Year).